 The Christmas tradition of Advent calendars looks different in different families.
-If you’re running out of ideas for Advent calendar fillers, just take a few ideas from the list below.
+If you’re running out of ideas for Advent calendar fillers, just take a few ideas from the list below and create a fun tradition for your whole family.

 We’ll take a short look at the history of Advent and Advent calendars and then share LOTS of ideas, edible and non-edible, to fill your calendars.